newstarda/FEVSSM/README.md

 ## Current availability

-The pretrained weights listed below are publicly available through file-specific Google Drive links.
-The weight files are not duplicated in this GitHub repository.
-The complete training and inference source code, together with auxiliary reproducibility materials, will be released in this repository immediately after the paper is formally accepted.
+The pretrained weights listed below are publicly available through file-specific Google Drive links.The complete training and inference source code, together with auxiliary reproducibility materials, will be released in this repository immediately after the paper is formally accepted.

 ## Pre-trained Models